Ready for Repeal (#Ready4Repeal)

 Signatures must be submitted online via the Go Petition platform.

 We have prepared a petition regarding the 2018 review of the Singapore Penal Code.
-As part of the ongoing public consultation on the review of the Penal Code, this petition and its supporting signatures will be delivered to the Ministry of Home Affairs by 28 September 2018.
+The first batch of signatures has been submitted to the Ministry of Home Affairs as part of the public consultation to the Penal Code Review on Friday, 28 September 2018.

 Section 377A is a colonial law that criminalises consensual sex between men.
 In the past, Singaporeans have been charged, convicted, and punished under this law.
 Even if it is not actively enforced, the law still punishes our gay friends and relatives by signalling that what they do, and who they are, is condemnable and wrong.